Home Topamax

 • 2004

-FDA required a warning about metabolic acidosis (an increase in the level of acid in the blood); oligohydrosis (decreased sweating); and hyperthermia (increased body temperature)
+The FDA required a warning about metabolic acidosis (an increase in the level of acid in the blood), oligohydrosis (decreased sweating) and hyperthermia (increased body temperature).

 • 2006

-FDA required a warning about serious eye disorders, such as acute myopia and secondary angle closure glaucoma, which can lead to permanent visual loss
+The FDA mandated that J&J add a warning about serious eye disorders, such as acute myopia and secondary angle-closure glaucoma, which can lead to permanent visual loss.

 • 2008

-FDA required a warning about increased risk of suicidal thoughts and behaviors
+Per the FDA’s guidance, J&J added a warning about an increased risk of suicidal thoughts and behaviors.

 • 2011

-FDA required a warning about the risks of oral birth defects (eg, cleft lip and cleft palate).
-The FDA reinforced that Topamax can cause fetal harm when given to a pregnant woman.
+The FDA required a warning about the risks of oral birth defects, including cleft lip and cleft palate.
+The FDA reinforced that Topamax can cause fetal harm when taken during pregnancy.

 Topamax Drug Interactions

-Topamax is known to interact with other substances and patients should be aware of these interactions.
+Topamax interacts with other substances, and patients should be aware of these interactions.
 The body digests Topamax in the liver and eliminates it from the body through the kidneys.
-Taking other medicines that are digested in liver at the same time as Topamax may affect how quickly the drug works and leaves the body.
-People with liver disease and people with a history of kidney stones must be cautious about taking the drug.
+Taking other medicines that are digested in the liver at the same time as Topamax may affect how quickly the drug works and leaves the body.
+People with liver disease and those with a history of kidney stones must be cautious about taking the drug.

 Fact